pauleveritt/moonshot/README.rst

 local Pyramid app running on port ``3000``.
 You will still get the reload-on-change for the frontend that is still being served by Gulp.

+** Note: Can't currently have 9000 and 9001 doing livereload at the same time. **

 You can also have Pyramid serve up the frontend via static assets at ``http://localhost:3000/``.